Shivbhadouria/Stock_market-Kafka-Project/README.md

-# Stock Market Kafka Real-Time Data Engineering Project
+# Stock Market Kafka Data Engineering Project

 #NOTE: This is not Real-time Data but you can you Real-Time data by getting API.